tatiananantes/skills-workshops/javascript_fundamentals/getting_visibility_to_understand_the_this_keyword/README.md

 ## Questions

-Note: the code in many of these questions is not realisitic or idiomatic JavaScript.
+Note: the code in many of these questions is not realistic or idiomatic JavaScript.
 It's just for illustrating clear examples of the behaviour of the `this` keyword.

 ### Question 1